 However, an entry-level technical writer needs to spend more than the typical eight hours of work a day.

 During the early days, they might have to juggle their technical training and daily tasks simultaneously.
-Meeting deadlines, ensuring quality, and proving their worth as a valuable asset for the company may be hard to handle, but necessary for them.
+Meeting deadlines, ensuring quality, and proving their worth as valuable assets for the company may be hard to handle, but it’s necessary for these roles.

 Furthermore, achieving a permanent employee’s position at the firm may add to their pile of responsibilities.

-As they go up in the company hierarchy, they also may have a team to manage and provide assistance to employees who look up to them.
+As they go up in the company hierarchy, they may also have a team to manage and assist employees who look up to them.

-Usually, a technical writer tends to work alone in an environment with the least amount of distractions.
-The best environment would be a secluded personal space where no one can bother them.
+Usually, a technical writer tends to work alone in an environment with the least distractions.
+The best setting would be a secluded personal space where no one can bother them.

 An entry-level technical writer’s salary in the United States ranges from $30,000 – $52,000 per year (average salary of $42,682 per year).